Frequently Asked Questions

 - Are there meetings to attend with the puppy?

-To make sure your pup is getting off to a good start, you and your puppy are required to attend weekly meetings until they are 5 months old.
-After that, you and your puppy are required to attend meetings and outings each month.
+To make sure your pup is getting off to a good start, you and your puppy are required to attend weekly meetings until they are 5 - 6 months old.
+After that, you and your puppy are required to attend meetings, skilled outings and novel outings each month.